resources that meet community needs

 Mark Buley, a board member of the Northwest Alliance Community Foundation (NACF), approached the Foundation with the idea that NACF create a fund, capable of receiving donations from the public, to support Cooked2Serve and its possible expansion to other school districts.
 The board agreed that it fits well with the NACF mission to nurture the strength and well-being of our community by offering guidance and providing resources that support positive solutions.

-NACF has established the Cooked2Serve Fund through its parent agency, the St. Croix Valley Foundation.
+NACF has established the Cooked2Serve Fund and supports the program through its parent agency, the St. Croix Valley Foundation.
 Donations may be made online at https://nacommunityfoundation.org/ or by mailing a check to the Northwest Alliance Community Foundation, PO Box 111, Frederic, WI 54837.